-Up until 2008, if a BC secondary school applicant had already completed English 12 English/12 First Peoples_at the point of evaluation for undergraduate admission, the University always used the final course grade (composed of 60% school-assigned course grade and 40% provincial examination score) in the calculation of the admission average.
+Up until 2008, if a BC secondary school applicant had already completed English 12 English/12 First Peoples\at the point of evaluation for undergraduate admission, the University always used the final course grade (composed of 60% school-assigned course grade and 40% provincial examination score) in the calculation of the admission average.

-In May 2008, the UBC Vancouver Senate decided that the policy requiring BC/Yukon Secondary School Applicants to write optional provincial examinations be discontinued.
-A similar decision had been reached by the UBC Okanagan Senate in March of the same year.
+In March 2008, the UBC Okanagan Senate decided that the policy requiring BC/Yukon Secondary School Applicants to write optional provincial examinations be discontinued.
+A similar decision was also reached by the UBC Vancouver Senate in May of the same year.
 Going forward, in cases where a BC/Yukon Secondary School Applicant had already completed an optional Grade 12 examination, the final course grade (including the examination grade) would be incorporated in the admission average in March/April, but only if advantageous to the applicant.
 Otherwise, the admission average would now be calculated on the course grade only and the examination grades were discarded.

-The policy was silent on whether the same principle should apply when the provincial examination remained mandatory (as in the case of English 12/English 12 First Peoples).
-In the spirit of Senate's decision, it was decided that in practice, the examination grade in English 12/English 12 First Peoples would only be incorporated into the admission average if it proved beneficial to the applicant.
+Policy J-52 was silent on whether the same principle should apply when the provincial examination remained mandatory (as in the case of English 12/English 12 First Peoples).
+In the spirit of both Senates' decisions, it was decided that in practice, the examination grade in English 12/English 12 First Peoples would only be incorporated into the admission average if it proved beneficial to the applicant.